 Other standards such as the UK's Minimum Security Standard for public sector organisations and the EU's NIS (National and Information Security directive) have included the the same requirement.
 And although CIS benchmarks are not explicitly mentioned.
 They are considered the gold standard of system hardening benchmarks.

-Statistically Half of all Organisations Need CIS Benchmarks
+Statistically Half of All Organisations Would Fail Against CIS Benchmarks

 A May 2017 study showed that on average, organisations fail around 55% of compliance checks established by the CIS in their benchmarks", with more than half of these failures being high severity issues.